This easy slow cooker beef curry took me under 5 minutes to “prepare”, then 6 hours later I was eating it! Fix and forget at its finest!

 I did make a ‘mistake’ in using 400 grams of beef with just one jar of sauce as this jar isn’t overly large.
 At just 350 grams, it is a little smaller than many other jars of curry sauce, which can be 500 grams.
 However, the taste wasn’t impaired, I just had a lot of meat, rather than meat swimming in sauce.

-The beef was on the verge of really falling apart, which is ideal as I do like to be able to spear it with a fork, then have it melt in my mouth!
+The beef was on the verge of really falling apart, which is ideal as I do like to be able to spear chunks of beef with a fork, then have it melt in my mouth!

 Taste-wise it was a lovely taste; I’d certainly eat it again, but it was in no way, in my opinion, anything like a biryani taste from an indian restaurant.
 This wasn’t in any way a hot curry at all.
 I’d say it was a mild-to-medium.